The Department of Criminal Justice Sciences offers a program leading to the M.A. or M.S. degree.

-The Department offers both thesis and comprehensive examination options for completion of the master's degree.
+The Department offers both thesis and culminating research experience options for completion of the master's degree.

 Students admitted to the graduate program who do not have an undergraduate degree in criminal justice or a related field may be required to take preparatory courses at the undergraduate level.